 3. They can tell the solver that the setter has done something slightly unusual, though not outrageous, as in "Dashes meaning something special after three dots?
 (11)" for SMATTERINGS ((MATTERING S) after S), where three dots is the letter S in Morse code.

-4. They can be used to help the setter by splitting a clue into two parts, often with the definition preceding the question mark and the wordplay following, as in "watery vapour?
+4. They can be used to help the setter by splitting a clue into two parts, often with the definition preceding the question mark and the wordplay following, as in "Watery vapour?
 Nothing's left damp (4)" for MIST (M(o)IST).

 Exclamation marks

 Other than when required by the surface reading, normally for interjections (eg 'Gosh!"), exclamation marks should be reserved for one purpose, which is to indicate that the setter has done something very unusual.
 An example would be "What I am (in extreme form) gets me reverse of irate inside!
-(5)" for VEGAN (VEGETARIAN is answer with IRATE< inside).
+(5)" for VEGAN (VEGETARIAN is the answer with IRATE< inside).

-The temptation for solvers is to use the shriek to announce to the world that they have done something very clever.
+The temptation for setters is to use the shriek to announce to the world that they have done something very clever.
 If you have done something truly impressive, then the solver will appreciate it regardless of the exclamation mark; if they need to be told that it's terribly good, then it really isn't.

 Ellipses